Freegle1643/Vicious-Unicorn/README.md

 Then type the password in last step, you can interact with your container using SPICE.

-REMEMBER TO START WITHOUT ROOT
+### Future Improvement & Notice

+- Modify Dockerfile to start without root user
-add sudo apt-get install python-pip
+- add `sudo apt-get install python-pip`

-add sudo apt-get install intel-gpu-tools
+- add `sudo apt-get install intel-gpu-tools`

-add sudo apt-get install gdb
+- add `sudo apt-get install gdb`

-DON'T use --rm when you know you would make further modification on that
+- DON'T use `--rm` when you know you would make further modification on that image